DanielVorhaug/VOR/README.md

 VOR (VOR has Only Recursion) is a strictly recursive programming language.

 ## How is VOR's syntax?
-Think C++, but with no other functions than main().
+Think C++, but with no other functions than main() and for- or while-loops.
 That's about all you need to know.

 ## Isn't it a bit of a stretch calling VOR a programming language when it's just C++ with extra rules?
 Probably.

 ## Who is VOR made for?
 VOR is made for the enlightened ones that have realized recursion is all one needs.
 Other functions?
+Loops?
 That's just bloat.
 All you need is main() and recursion.

 ## Should I start using VOR in my programming projects?
 Not really.